stevenstuff/FuelCellStoreTool/README.md

  Run search.py to update the item list in data/raw_dump.json

- Build and run the .NET application in the FuelCellStore folder to filter item list with a graphical interface
+ Build and run the .NET application in the FuelCellStore folder to search item list with a graphical interface

- Or run update_items.py to filter item list using rudimentary command-line interface
+ Or run update_items.py to search item list using rudimentary command-line interface